keegoid/keegoid.com/README.md

 This site serves as a personal blog where I document:

-- **Daily Routines**: Insights into my habits and practices that help me stay productive and balanced.
+- **Daily Routine**: Insights into my habits and practices that help me stay productive and balanced.
-- **Product Recommendations**: Honest reviews and links to products I personally use and recommend.
+- **Products**: Honest reviews and links to products I personally use and recommend.
-- **Life Updates**: Stories, experiences, and reflections on various aspects of life.
+- **Nature**: Stories, experiences, and reflections on the natural world.

 Some of the product links are affiliate links.
 This means I may earn a small commission if you make a purchase through these links, at no additional cost to you.
 Your support helps keep this site running.